spack/spack/lib/spack/docs/getting_started.rst

 System Packages
 ---------------

-Once compilers are configured, one needs to determine which pre-installed system packages, if any, to use in builds.
+Once compilers are configured, you need to determine which preinstalled system packages, if any, to use in builds.
 This is configured in the file ``~/.spack/packages.yaml``.
-For example, to use an OpenMPI installed in /opt/local, one would use:
+For example, to use an OpenMPI installed in /opt/local, use:

 .. code-block:: yaml